-Books about cycling training program on Amazon
+Books about cycling training program

 Cycling competitions can be quite interesting and fun, but to get there you will need an adequate cycling training program.
 This is what led me to join my first mid-distance cycling race.
 Back then I though the distance was short enough and I could easily skip the bicycle training sessions and still perform well.